 Upon the death a loved one, the Last Will and Testament governs how the liquid assets of an Estate are distributed.
 It is also common that the Last Will and Testament may provide instructions as the distribution of some of the personal property of the Decedent.
 Even under such circumstances, however, this often leaves a large amount of personal property which has to be divided among the living heirs.
 There are several different ways in which the remaining items of personal property of the Decedent can be distributed which is discussed below.

 When an Executor named under a Last Will and Testament seeks to probate the Will of the Decedent, the original copy containing the original signatures of the Decedent must be submitted to the Surrogate’s Office.
 What happens, however, if the original copy with the original signatures cannot be located?
 Under such circumstances, the only option may be to seek to probate a copy of the original Will.

 Should a person wish to file a Will contest, the first threshold issue which must be addressed is whether that person has standing to file a Will contest.
-In general, “standing” means whether a Plaintiff legally has a right to bring a claim to contest a Last Will and Testament in the Court with jurisdiction… Continue Reading

 One of the potential causes of action pursuant to which a party may seek to invalidate a Will is based upon an allegation that undue influence was exerted against the Decedent by a beneficiary to the disputed Will.
 Continue Reading Undue Influence in a Will Contest